NethraGunti/Django-Celery/README.md

 3. Open another terminal in the location 'ConvinRepo/Convin'

-5. In one terminal run the command "celery -A worker -B --loglevel=info"
+5. In one terminal run the command "celery -A Convin worker -B --loglevel=info"

 4. In another terminal run the django-server using "python3 manage.py runserver"